o2r-project/erc-spec/docs/dev-guide/index.md

 It could even be possible to assign one license to a directory and override that assignment for a single file within that directory, or use globs or regular expressions.

-### Put the identifier into the ERC
+### Why (not) put "X" into the ERC configuration file?

+- identifier
     - makes it easier to track across platforms
     - is harder for manual creation
+- kernel
+    - would have to use our own label within image metadata
+- os and architecture
+    - are already clearly defined im image spec
+    - can be extracted from a plain text file in the image tarball, so implementations can get them (quickly) before loading an image (a potentially costly operation)
+- Docker version
+    - is already clearly defined in image spec

-### Why is validation happening outside the container and not _in_ the container
+### Why is validation happening outside the container and not _in_ the container?

 - better user experience (otherwise all info must be transported via stdout)
 - to be sure nothing is manipulated within the validation script

-### Why is the data not in the image (inner container) but in the outer container
+### Why is the data not in the image (inner container) but in the outer container?

 - better accessible in the long term
 - no data duplication